-We use a full-agile approach for projects when our internal customers are pretty committed for a long while as well as when customers accept not to define every and each aspect of the product specification from the beginning, so that it is possible to go on with the project step by step, progressively validating hypothesis (it is a « discovery » approach).
-As for the previous approach, it is used when we have little or no dependence towards external stakeholders.
+A full-agile approach is deployed for projects when ST internal customers are pretty committed, for a long while, as well as when customers accept not to define every and each aspect of the product specification from the beginning, so that it is possible to go on with the project step by step, progressively validating hypothesis (it is a « discovery » approach).
+As for the previous approach, it is used when teams have little or no dependence towards external stakeholders.

 As far as our Digital Transformation initiative is concerned, our teams are increasingly adopting the full-agile approach, even though we keep on carrying out some projects following the V-models, basically for the reasons mentioned above.

-Through the migration of our projects into Tuleap, we have succeeded in implementing the necessary means to enforce the « full-agile » workflow, thanks to Tuleap Test Manager plug-in.
+Through the migration of our projects into Tuleap, we have succeeded in implementing the full-agile workflow using Tuleap Test Management module.